irthomas/nomad_obs/README.md

 When Bojan and Claudio distribute the MTP overview, the planning can begin.
 The general steps are outlined here:
 1. Insert timing information from Ops team into `mtp_inputs` and change MTP number in main script.
 2. Analyse geometry and inputs and create orbit plan, populating it with generic observation types e.g. _irIngress_, _irDayside_, etc.
-3. ~~Send to OU for iteration~~ No longer required (no UVIS nightsides to plan).
-4. Finalise generic orbit plan and rerun script.
+3. Finalise generic orbit plan and rerun script.
 This checks the plan is good and makes a list of orbits on which LNO operates.
 Send these outputs to Bojan and Claudio.
-5. Populate the orbit plan with real observation names
-6. Generate COP rows, web pages, update SQL database, etc. Generate list of joint ACS-NIR/NOMAD-SO occultation numbers for ESAC.
+4. On this second run, the orbit plan is populated with real observation names.
+The COP rows, web pages, and joint ACS-NIR/NOMAD-SO occultation numbers for ESAC are generated and the SQLite database `planning.db` is updated.
-7. Following step (3), a few days later Bojan or Claudio will distribute the summary files.
+5. Following step (3), a few days later Bojan or Claudio will distribute the summary files.
 Check COP rows against these summary files.
-8. Manually define solar calibrations.
+6. Manually define solar and Phobos/Deimos calibrations.
-9. When ready, send COP rows and joint NIR-SO file to Bojan and Claudio
+7. When ready, send COP rows and joint NIR-SO file to Bojan and Claudio.

 Detailed information about each step can be found below.